wlxin-nus/UrbanGraph/README.md

 ## **Key Features**

 * **Physics-Informed Dynamic Graphs**: Explicitly encodes time-varying physical processes like shadowing, vegetation activity, and local wind fields into the graph topology on an hourly basis.
-* **T-DRGCN Architecture**: A novel and efficient spatio-temporal network (our main contribution) composed of Feature Encoders, a Spatial Graph Encoder (RGCN), a Spatio-Temporal Evolution Module (LSTM), and a Prediction Head.
+* **UrbanGraph**: A novel and efficient spatio-temporal network (our main contribution) composed of Feature Encoders, a Spatial Graph Encoder (RGCN), a Spatio-Temporal Evolution Module (LSTM), and a Prediction Head.
 * **UMC4/12 Dataset**: A new high-fidelity benchmark dataset with 4-meter resolution data for 396 urban plots in Singapore, covering 12 hours of 6 key microclimate variables, generated via ENVI-met simulations.
 * **Reproducible Baselines**: Includes implementations for a wide range of baseline models from our paper for fair and comprehensive comparison.

 ## **Repository Structure**

-T-DRGCN\_Urban\_Microclimate/
+UrbanGraph
 ├── README.md
 ├── LICENSE
 ├── requirements.txt